HarmonyOS version history: HarmonyOS 1.0.1

-On September 9, 2020, Huawei opened up HAP app development for HarmonyOS 1.0 Vision TV with the new DevEco Studio IDE alongside HarmonyOS 2 Beta with the newer HarmonyOS SDK.
+On September 9, 2020, Huawei opened up HAP app development for HarmonyOS 1.0.1 Vision TV with the new DevEco Studio IDE alongside HarmonyOS 2 Beta with the newer HarmonyOS SDK that introduced the new HarmonyOS API framework with HAP file format for universal app development between IoT and TV systems which began dual/mixed framework of HarmonyOS TV systems and eventually HarmonyOS 2 across mobile and car systems.
 Huawei donated HarmonyOS 1.0 L0-L2 branch source code to the OpenAtom Foundation, and launched the first version of the open source variant operating system called OpenHarmony 1.0 on September 10, 2020.
 The final minor update for Honor and Huawei Vision TVs, HarmonyOS 1.0.1.66 SP3 was released October 20, 2020.

-HarmonyOS 2.0.0
+HarmonyOS 2

-HarmonyOS 2.0 [2.0.0 - OpenHarmony 2.2.0] (API version 6).